zahid852/flutter_doctor_app/README.md

 # DoctorZone

-DoctorZone is an app where admin can add disease categories and doctor profile where as patients can make appointments of themselves to doctors and doctors can view their schedules.
+DoctorZone app allows administrators to add disease categories and doctor profiles, while enabling patients to schedule appointments with doctors.
+Doctors can also access their schedules through the app.

 ## Features
 - Login/Signup of admin, doctor and patient user